 The deadline for grade 11 and 12 students to drop a class in Semester I is January 4 and for Semester II is June 1.

 Interior and exterior security cameras are on the premises.
-Cameras operate 24 hours per day to ensure the safety and security of our MUCC family.
+Cameras operate 24 hours per day to ensure the safety and security of our MUCC students and staff.
 Video records will be made available to the RCMP as required.

 Back to top